ministryofjustice/bichard7-next-core/packages/e2e-test/README.md

 #### Cucumber test individual features

-To run a Cucumber test locally we need to have all docker images built and running.
-We need any of the latest changes.
+To run a Cucumber test locally you need to have all Docker images built and running with the latest changes.

-For example, if we want to test a change in the Next UI, we need to kill the current docker container for the UI.
-Build a new docker image that contains the new changes.
-And then boot it up from the root of the core directory using `npm run all`.
+For example, if you want to test a change in the Next UI:

+1. Kill the current Docker container for the UI.
+1. [Build a new Docker image that contains the new changes](https://github.com/ministryofjustice/bichard7-next-core/blob/main/packages/ui/README.md#building-the-docker-image).
+1. Run `npm run all` at the root of the Core repository to boot everything up again.

-We can then run this command:
+You can then run this command:

 ```bash
 MS_EDGE=true HEADLESS=false NEXTUI=true AWS_URL=http://localhost:4566 npm run test:file features/186*